 Our Criticism Section has been home to many eloquent reviews, essays on translation, and even academic essays.
-As with the WoW editorship, applicants for this position must possess relevant experience and sharp editorial acumen.
+Applicants for this position must possess relevant experience and sharp editorial acumen.

-We recently added new editors-at-large for Argentina, Australia, Nepal, Norway and the UK (see current masthead here).
+We recently added new editors-at-large for Bosnia and Herzegovina, Ecuador, Israel, Italy, Slovenia, Sweden and the UK.
 We'd like to extend our network even more to ensure a constant stream of quality content from underrepresented regions.
 We welcome applicants from other parts of the world especially but not limited to: Africa, the Middle East, Australia, Latin America and Southeast Asia.
 Editors-at-large also help to promote our journal locally, explore partnerships with local journals and even organize events (though the last is not a necessary requirement).

 The Graphic Designer (or Intern) will work closely with our editor-in-chief and communications team for any graphic design needs, including liaising with each issue's guest artist on illustrations.
 Photoshop and Adobe Illustrator skills (as well as access to the actual programs) required.
 Please submit a portfolio along with your application.

 The Communications Manager is responsible for generating all external communications (including but not restricted to press releases, mailers, newsletters and media kits).
 The applicant should be meticulous and possess an instinct for good copy.